Tips for applying TO the NYU Ph.D. Program in Cognition & Perception

 - The requirements for an application are listed here.

 - We do not require or consider GRE scores.

-- In early Fall, we sometimes hold a Virtual Preview Day to introduce potential applicants to both Psychology Ph.D.
+- In early Fall, we hold a Virtual Preview Day to introduce potential applicants to both Psychology Ph.D.
 Programs and give tips about applying to graduate school.
-Here are videos from previous Preview Days giving information about applying to NYU, information about some of our labs, and information about diversity, equity and inclusion.
+The 2023 event is over, but here are videos from previous Preview Days giving information about applying to NYU, information about some of our labs, and information about diversity, equity and inclusion.

 - You will need to have research interests aligned with one or more of our faculty.

-- If this guide doesn’t answer all of your questions, feel free to contact our Program Coordinator or attend a webinar (on October 24, 2023 at 10AM and November 8, 2023 at 4PM).
+- If this guide doesn’t answer all of your questions, feel free to contact our Program Coordinator or attend a webinar (the 2023 webinars have already taken place, so stay tuned for the October/November, 2024 webinars).

 Should I apply to C&P?

 We study all sorts of research areas, including categorization and reasoning, language, memory, perception, attention, cognitive neuroscience, cognitive and motor development, emotion, action and neuroeconomics and decision-making.

 You should apply to C&P if you’re interested in these topics and you want to work with one or more of our faculty.
 Our program is centered on basic research in these areas.
 While some of our faculty have research lines that involve patient populations, we are not a program in Clinical Psychology nor in Neuropsychology.